 19. For the purposes of this Schedule, a transfer under clause 4, 5 or 9 of all the surplus votes of an elected candidate, a transfer in accordance with clause 8(a) of all first preference votes of an excluded candidate or a transfer in accordance with clause 8(b) of all the votes of an excluded candidate that were transferred to him from a particular candidate each constitutes a separate transfer.

 [Schedule 1 inserted by No. 40 of 1987 s.
-83.]
+83; amended by No. 64 of 2006 s.
+52.]

 Schedule 2